nathshepherd/Songs/README.md

-<p> A basic React application to practice the use of Redux within React.
-It provides an interface for the user to add/remove songs from the redux database via the UI and then presents those songs to the user in a list. </p>
+<p>A basic React application to practice the use of Redux within React.
+It provides an interface for the user to add/remove songs from the redux database via the UI and then presents those songs to the user in a list on the front page.</p>

 # Made with Create React App